 You are life itself!
 It’s time to bloom!
 (Also, that’s a tiny orchid in the picture which may just be… Read more You are life!

 I would like to now interject and add, What kind of nutty conditioning have I undergone that makes the embracing of joy so difficult and dare I say REBELLIOUS?
 I have this precious life in a body, a body that can eat starbursts (yes the candy) and go roller skating and sing karaoke and dance to “Thriller” and climb trees and paint pictures!
 HOW AMAZING IS THAT!

 I feel like a butterfly that is figuring out how the heck to get untangled from its cocoon.
-It’s been such a long journey to get here.
-It can’t be rushed and yet I have an urgency or is it impatience?
-Or fear that maybe it won’t really happen?
-Regardless, I needed to create bravery where none existed.
+It’s a little awkward.

 At some point this past year I decided I wanted my life to be about pursuit of joy rather than reduction of suffering.
 And to paraphrase Frost, it has made all the difference.